codeboyim/rws/README.md

 [RealWork Sample](http://codeboyim.github.io/rws/)
 ===============

-This sample project demonstrates a common input screen in the RealWork and how such a screen is developed recently using a more *modern* Web development approach.
+This sample project demonstrates a common input screen in the RealWork and how such type of UI has been developed in a *modern* Web development approach.

+This project contains only front-end code demonstration.

 Demo
 ----